serenayj/nlp_lab/content/publication/conference_papers/EMNLP/2025_Simple_Yet_Effective/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Findings of the Association of Computational Linguistics Empirical Methods in Natural Language Processing 2024*
+publication: In *Empirical Methods in Natural Language Processing 2025*
-publication_short: In *Findings of EMNLP 2024*
+publication_short: In *EMNLP 2025*

 abstract: Large language models (LLMs) often behave inconsistently across inputs, indicating uncertainty and motivating the need for its quantification in high-stakes settings.
 Prior work on calibration and uncertainty quantification often focuses on individual models, overlooking the potential of model diversity.
 We hypothesize that LLMs make complementary predictions due to differences in training and the Zipfian nature of language, and that aggregating their outputs leads to more reliable uncertainty estimates.
 To leverage this, we propose MUSE (Multi-LLM Uncertainty via Subset Ensembles), a simple information-theoretic method that uses Jensen-Shannon Divergence to identify and aggregate well-calibrated subsets of LLMs.
 Experiments on binary prediction tasks demonstrate improved calibration and predictive performance compared to single-model and naive ensemble baselines.
 In addition, we explore using MUSE as guided signals with chain-of-thought distillation to fine-tune LLMs for calibration.